Endometriosis for Parents: Progestin-Only Hormonal Therapy

 Medroxyprogesterone acetate (Depo–Provera®) is an injection that is given in a muscle (in the buttocks, arm, or thigh) every 3 months.
 The first shot is usually given within the first 5 days of the menstrual cycle.
 A routine urine pregnancy test is typically done prior to starting the medicine.
 The next injection is scheduled within 11–13 weeks.

 In addition to being as effective as other hormone therapies that treat endo, progestin–only hormonal therapy protects against pregnancy but NOT sexually transmitted infections (STIs).
-We tell young women who are sexually active to always use condoms.
+We tell everyone who is sexually active to always use condoms.